Beginner Tips for Creating Effective PowerPoint Presentations

 Indicating the degree to which a particular item meets a criterion: Harvey Balls

-If you’re interested in previewing some top consulting firm client deliverables, feel free to browse 30 McKinsey presentations and a mix of Mckinsey, Boston Consulting Group and The Parthenon Group decks.
+In the interim, if you are interested in reviewing some top consulting presentations that put a lot of my content into practice, feel free to browse 30 McKinsey presentations and a mix of Mckinsey, Boston Consulting Group and The Parthenon Group decks.

 Understanding the Basics

-1. Copy your Excel chart 2.
-In PowerPoint “Home” tab, click “Paste” 3.
-Select “Paste Special” 4.
-Select “Paste Link” and “Microsoft Excel Chart Object” → The numbers are dynamic 5.
-If you close Excel and then update the raw data, right click the PowerPoint chart, and select “Update link” to refresh the data.
+1. Copy your Excel chart; 2.
+In PowerPoint's "Home" tab, click "Paste"; 3.
+Select "Paste Special"; 4.
+Select "Paste Link" and "Microsoft Excel Chart Object" → The numbers are dynamic; 5.
+If you close Excel and then update the raw data, right click the PowerPoint chart, and select "Update link" to refresh the data.